 Manny Claude Iron HawkÂ is an Ikce Wicasa or a common man of the Oglala and Howozu within the Oceti Sakowin, the Seven Council Fires of the Dakota/Lakota/Nakota nation.
-My Great-Great-Great-Grandfather â€śChetan Mazaâ€ť, Iron Hawk, fought for the Lakota way of life at the Battle of the Little Big Horn, June 25, 1876.
+His Great-Great-Great-Grandfather â€śChetan Mazaâ€ť, Iron Hawk, fought for the Lakota way of life at the Battle of the Little Big Horn, June 25, 1876.
 His immediate family members include â€śHasaniâ€ť (meaning partner), Renee Fasthorse-Iron Hawk, and his eight children.
 He has a Masterâ€™s Degree from Sinte Gleska University, graduating in August of 2013.
 Presently, Manny is a Science teacher for the Junior High School at Takini School.
-I serves on the Missouri Breaks Community Advisory Group, Circle of Hope Curriculum Board, All Nation Healing Center Board and serves as a Frazier Memorial Church member.
-My inspirations include being an Ikce Wicasa by following his Lakota values, Natural laws, Custom laws, and Spiritual laws.
+He serves on the Missouri Breaks Community Advisory Group, Circle of Hope Curriculum Board, All Nation Healing Center Board and serves as a Frazier Memorial Church member.
+His inspirations include being an Ikce Wicasa by following his Lakota values, Natural laws, Custom laws, and Spiritual laws.
 Read Manny’s complete bio.

 Renee L. Fasthorse-Iron Hawk (Tokahe Hi Hunni Win, Arrives First Woman).
 An enrolled member of the Wakpa Waste (Good River) Cheyenne River Lakota Tribe, Renee has worked in different capacities in behavioral health, conducting research and active in disease prevention and finishing her graduate work in Lakota Management and Leadership.
 She serves on the boards of Lakhota Advocates Okolakichiye (Society), Three Rivers Mental Health Board, Lakhota Circles of Hope, Heartbeat at Wounded Knee Survivor Descendants Okolakichiye (Society), and the Lakhota Languages Teachers Okolakichiye (Society).
 She lives with her mihingna (spouse) Manny Iron Horse, Oglala, and 6 adult children.
 Read Renee’s complete bio.